mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 caught up recently and
-[Service Workers are now supported by all major browsers](https://caniuse.com/#feat=serviceworkers), making Progressive Web Apps a viable alternative to native apps for most businesses with ca. 84% of the global user base on browsers and OSes capable of running PWAs as of July 2018.
+[Service Workers are now supported by all major browsers](https://caniuse.com/#feat=serviceworkers), making Progressive Web Apps a viable alternative to native apps for most businesses with approximately 84% of the global user base on browsers and OSes capable of running PWAs as of July 2018.

 A decade after the introduction of the original iPhone (and a detour via the [multi-billion native app economy](https://www.appannie.com/en/insights/market-data/predictions-app-economy-2018/)),